-Short-term investments consist of a convertible debt investment.
 The Company entered into an agreement with BORQS Technologies Inc. ("Borqs") (Nasdaq: BRQS) in February 2021 under which the Company agreed to purchase Senior Secured Convertible Promissory Notes ("Notes") of Borqs up to an aggregate principal amount of \$5 million.
-The Company's purchase of the Notes was a part of a larger transaction in which an aggregate of \$20 million in Notes were sold by Borqs in a private transaction to several institutional and individual investors, including the Company.
+The Company's purchase of the Notes was a part of a larger transaction in which an aggregate of \$20 million in

+Notes were sold by Borqs in a private transaction to several institutional and individual investors, including the Company.
 The Notes became due in February 2023, had an annual interest rate of 8%, were convertible into ordinary shares of Borqs at a 10% discount from the market price, and had 90% warrant coverage (with the warrants exercisable at 110% of the conversion price).
 The Company received 2,922,078 warrants which had a nominal value on the grant date.
 One-third of the Notes (\$1,666,667) were funded by the Company at the execution of definitive agreements for the transaction, and two-thirds of the Notes (\$3,333,333) were purchased and funded upon the satisfaction of certain conditions, including effectiveness of a registration statement that was deemed effective on May 3, 2021.
-The Company completed this funding on May 6, 2021.

-The Company sold 4,895,894 shares during the Three Months ended March 31, 2022 which resulted in a realized loss of \$395 thousand which was reflected in Marketable Securities.
-The remaining principal amount of the Notes plus accrued interest (\$965,096) were convertible into common shares of Borqs at a conversion price of \$0.25 per share or 3,863,200 shares.
-As of March 31, 2022, the re-measurement resulted in an unrealized gain of approximately \$288,320 and is included within "Unrealized gain on convertible debt security" in the consolidated statements of operations.
-Short-term investments in convertible debt securities consist of the following:
+The Company sold the remaining 4,895,894 shares during the first quarter of 2022 which resulted in a realized loss of \$395 thousand which is reflected in 'Realized gain on securities' in the Consolidated Statements of Operations for the six months ended June 30, 2022.
+The remaining principal amount of the Notes plus accrued interest through the date of conversion (\$965,096) was converted into common shares of Borqs at a conversion price of \$0.25 per share or 3,863,200 shares.
+A gain of approximately \$288 thousand was recognized on the conversion of the convertible debt to common shares and is included within "Realized gain on convertible debt securities" in the Consolidated Statements of Operations for the three and six months ended June 30, 2022.
+Subsequent to the conversion, the 3,863,200 shares were sold which resulted in a realized gain of \$45 thousand which is included within "Realized gain on securities" in the Consolidated Statements of Operations for the three and six months ended June 30, 2022.

-March 3 1, 2023 December 31, 2022 Marc ch 31, 2022 Convertible note \$ - \$ \$ 845,424 End of period \$ \$ \$ 845,424 March 3 March 31, 2023 March 31, 2023 March 31, 2023 Marc ch 31, 2022 Beginning of year \$ - \$ 539,351 Investment in convertible debt security - - Accrued interest income on convertible debt security - 17,753 Convertible debt and interest converted into marketable shares - - Unrealized gain on convertible debt security - 288,320 End of period \$ - \$ 845,424
+June 30, 2023 December 31, 2022 June 30, 2022

+Convertible note \$ - 9 5 - \$ -

+End of period \$ - 9 8 \$

+June 30 0, 2023 June 2 30, 2022

+Beginning of year \$ - \$ 539,351

+Investment in convertible debt security - -

+Accrued interest income on convertible debt security - 17,753

+Convertible debt and interest converted into marketable shares - (844,882)

+Realized gain on conversion into marketable shares - 287,778

+End of period \$ \$